matteo-briani/personal-website/_posts/2023-04-26-zig-and-clap-first-look.md

 ```

 In this repo, we are only interested in the `include/clap/clap.h` header file, that contains all the `C` interfaces to build a CLAP plugin.

-Out goal is to read this header file and provide a minimal implementation of the core functionality of a plugin.
+Our goal is to read this header file and provide a minimal implementation of the core functionality of a plugin.
 To keep the example at the absolute bare minimum, we are going to create a plugin that output a constant sine wave at a fixed frequency.
 Right now, we are just interested in building a plugin with Zig, later on we will expand and explore the CLAP features.
 A CLAP plugin, from a coding prospective, is nothing more than a dynamic library; so let's initialize a zig library with

 ```